Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Experiments

 \subsection{Robustness of Predictions in OOD Scenarios}

-In the previous experiment, we analyzed the correlation between uncertainty and prediction error in in-distribution scenarios.
+In the previous experiment, we analyzed the correlation between uncertainty and prediction error in \ac{ID} scenarios.
 We now shift our focus to examining whether prediction performance degrades in \ac{OOD} scenarios and to what extent.
 We report the changes in the $\text{minADE}_5$ metric with respect to the original dataset in Fig. \ref{fig:error_change_ood}.
-App.~\ref{app:add_error_plots} and App.~\ref{app:add_error_values} provide additional visualizations for $\text{minADE}_1$ and $\text{minADE}_{10}$ as well as numerical values.

-Overall, we observe that prediction error increases across all datasets in \ac{OOD} scenarios.
-However, model ensembles consistently outperform individual models as in all model configurations, more than 50\% of the data points fall within the upper green triangle on Fig.~\ref{fig:error_change_ood}.
-This suggests that ensembles offer greater robustness and resilience in \ac{OOD} scenarios.
-When comparing deep ensembles composed of the same model to their dropout-based alternatives, the performance is similar when considering the fraction of data points in the green triangle.
-For instance, the dropout ensemble performs better for PGP, while for LaPred, both the dropout and deep ensemble configurations show equal performance.
-In contrast, LAformer shows better performance with deep ensembles.
-However, when examining the mixed deep ensemble that combines different models, we observe a significant increase in performance with all data points lying within the green triangle.
+Overall, we observe that prediction error increases across all datasets in \ac{OOD} scenarios, indicating that our dataset augmentations create a more challenging evaluation setting.
+However, model ensembles consistently outperform individual models, as more than 50\% of the data points fall within the upper green triangle in Fig.~\ref{fig:error_change_ood} across all model configurations.
+This suggests that ensembles provide greater robustness and resilience in \ac{OOD} scenarios.
+When comparing deep ensembles composed of the same model to their dropout-based counterparts, performance remains similar in terms of the fraction of data points in the green triangle.
+For example, the dropout ensemble outperforms deep ensembles for PGP, while LaPred exhibits equal performance across both configurations.
+In contrast, LAformer benefits more from deep ensembles.
+Notably, when evaluating the mixed deep ensemble, which combines different models, we observe a substantial performance improvement, with all data points falling within the green triangle.